jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/90 - interlocutors.md

 I want to keep this book as snippy as possible.
 So instead of long histories, I'll highlight the battle over new tools in short bursts.
 Here's one about Paul Baran.
 A glasses wearing geek who was a real life Luke Skywalker.

+read innovators page 253 "They assumed at some point..."
 ===

 There are many ways of sending data through a network.
 The simplest is how phone systems do it, with a direct circuit link between two phones.
 A call's connection only stops when someone hangs up.